lukaskaplan/docker_scheduler/README.md

 project, but it has one big disadvantage for me - it needs to be restarted when applying changes in labels (at this time 5/2025).
 So I decided to write my own.

-**⚠️ Warning:** This project is still under development and not ready for production use.
-This README describes the intended functionality once the project is complete.

 ---

 ## Installation